 - You are unable to monitor your inventory level every day

-- You spend too much time searching for information, trying to increase productivity and efficiency, and integrate various functions in your business
+- Needs too much time for searching information, trying to increase productivity and efficiency, and integrate various functions in your business

 - Your staff can’t easily collaborate or share information with each other